- Director: John Landis

 Murphy, now at a point where he had a lot of creative control, brought in John Landis to direct the movie, having worked with him previously on Trading Places.
 Landis had, to put matters lightly, hit a bit of a bump in his career, and this was the first movie he directed after being acquitted of manslaughter charges from a deadly accident on the set of The Twilight Zone: The Movie.
 The short version is that an accident involving special effects pyrotechnics apparently caused a helicopter to crash, killing actor Vic Morrow and two child actors whose participation it turned out Landis and the producers had not cleared through the usual child welfare channels.
 Landis was acquitted of the charges (he had obviously not actually set off the pyrotechnic that caused the blast, though the degree to which he had not followed relevant safety rules in the lead-up to the accident remains highly disputed), though he later settled civil cases with the families of various victims.
 Though a free man, he was considered persona non grata in Hollywood until Murphy got him back in the door.

 Landis’ pre-accident hits had included An American Werewolf in London, and he brought in his legendary makeup guru from that film, Rick Baker, to work here.
 Coming to America was the first of a long series of movies (seemingly of ever-decreasing quality) in which Murphy played several characters in a movie using elaborate makeup, like Peter Sellers, Jerry Lewis, and even Alec Guinness had done before him.
 Here, the effect is fairly toned down, with Murphy and his co-star Arsenio Hall each playing several old men hanging out in the barber shop on the ground floor of the apartment building.
 Hall also makes a bizarre appearance as the preacher at the local church, whose sermon includes bringing up a bunch of girls in bikinis as “proof of the existence of God.”
-You can tell that they’re younger guys in makeup, because that this point we’ve seen that enough times to know what it looks like, but I at least thought the makeup was good enough that it didn’t take me out of the story when Murphy is getting a haircut from a character he’s also playing.
+You can tell that they’re younger guys in makeup, because at this point we’ve seen that enough times to know what it looks like, but I at least thought the makeup was good enough that it didn’t take me out of the story when Murphy is getting a haircut from a character he’s also playing.
 As for why Murphy and Hall chose to do this in this movie, I honestly couldn’t say.
 All of their extra characters are bit parts completely extraneous to the plot.
 It feels as if Murphy had two ideas, one where he played an African Prince and one where he played a bunch of characters in heavy makeup, and decided to do both in one movie, just because he could.

 Eddie Murphy is not normally exactly my cup of tea.
 I like him fine, but I class him in the same slapstick-heavy class as other Saturday Night Live alums over the years like Jim Carrey and Adam Sandler.
 That is to say, he’s wildly popular, and he’s not a disqualifying factor for me to see a movie, but he’s also probably not actually a plus.
 Certainly both Carrey and Sandler have made movies I’ve liked over the years (I think Carrey’s Eternal Sunshine of the Spotless Mind might be a serious candidate for my single favorite movie bar none, actually), and I have enjoyed movies over the years with Murphy in them, too.
 I actually think this might be the most fun I’ve had watching him in something.
 The script is pretty funny, and his performance is funny because of the character he’s playing, not because he’s just running off at the mouth playing himself.

-For all of his heavy makeup he’s sometimes in, Murphy has often ended up basically playing live action versions of the Donkey from Shrek.
+For all of the heavy makeup he’s sometimes in, Murphy has often ended up basically playing live action versions of the Donkey from Shrek.
 Here he has a different character and it works pretty well.
 And there is no question that Murphy, then and now, can deliver a funny line when he gets it.
 In one famous scene from this movie, he stands on his tiny apartment balcony, and shouts greetings to the neighborhood.
 “Fuck you!” comes one typically surly New York reply.
 “Yes, fuck you too!”
 Murphy’s character happily shouts back, arms wide.
 Nobody else could quite have pulled off that line the same way.